 Nursing@USC students must complete 49 credit hours of coursework and 784 clinical hours.
-Students required to take the bridge course prior to admission will complete 51 credits.
+Students who are required to take the bridge course prior to admission will complete 51 credits.
 The program is offered on a full-time (five semesters) and part-time (eight semesters) basis and can be completed in 21 to 33 months.
 To see full-time and part-time options, visit our Course Schedules page.

 Some students may also be required to complete a bridge course before beginning the program.
 The 2-credit preparatory course will be required for admitted students who have one or more of the following: